-Toichiro Kinoshita (Professor Emeritus; PhD Tokyo 1952; Sakurai Prize 2001) A winner of the Sakurai prize and member of the National Academy of Sciences, Tom Kinoshita is still active in his research involving high-loop QED corrections to the anomalous magnetic moment of the electron.
+Toichiro Kinoshita (Professor Emeritus; PhD Tokyo 1952; Sakurai Prize 2001) Sakurai & Wick prizes, National Academy of Sciences.
+Tom is an expert on high-loop QED corrections to the anomalous magnetic moment of the electron.

 Peter Lepage (Professor, Dean of College of Arts & Sciences ; PhD Stanford 1978) Currently the Dean of the College of Arts & Sciences, Peter Lepage has made major contributions to lattice QCD.